EXPERIENTIAL LEARNING AT FUA-AUF

 - Field experiences must be rooted in academic contexts and give back to classroom learning a wider perspective of taught knowledge.

 Mentoring and guidance in Experiential Learning

 Each experiential learning context implemented by FUA-AUF is carefully monitored by faculty members coordinated by the Dean of Students and Academic Office.

 - In all cases, experiential learning is not an independent program of study but assigned to a supervising mentor/faculty member who guides the student.

 - Hours, locations, and content are always registered and analyzed for academic performance and responsiveness to real situations.

 - The mentor acts as the liaison between the student, the experiential context, involved external entities, and the academic institution.

-For further details regarding FUA experiential learning options please consult the related page under Perspective Students.
+For further details regarding FUA-AUF experiential learning options please consult the related page under Perspective Students.